DovetailSoftware/sdk-docs/docfx_project/articles/feature-guide.md

     The .NET FCL provides standardized access to modern technologies and standards such as XML, SOAP (Web Services), TCP/IP, HTTP, and other networking protocols, etc. This allows the **fcSDK** to support more features and standards out-of-the-box by taking advantage of the standard features in the .NET Framework which is well tested and widely used in the development community.

-* Multi-threaded runtime - Microsoft™ .NET was written from the ground up and does not inherit any of the design restrictions imposed by previous Microsoft™ technologies such as COM.
+* Multi-threaded runtime - Microsoft&trade; .NET was written from the ground up and does not inherit any of the design restrictions imposed by previous Microsoft&trade; technologies such as COM.
 This means that .NET components are fully multithreaded and able to be used from multiple threads without any restrictions from the Framework itself as was true in a COM environment (STA, MTA, etc).

     The **fcSDK** engine is built to be completely thread safe and to take advantage of the .NET multi-threaded paradigm.
 This yields large gains in both scalability and performance.
 The single-threaded nature of the FCApplication was perhaps the largest performance bottleneck with FCFL, due to limitations in the base COM subsystem.
 This meant that cached item requests were all passed in a serialized manner to the cache management routines.